Welcome to Pluralsight —

 Here are some more tips about skill assessments:

 After you get your Skill IQ, you will get a personalized skill analysis, and recommendations on what courses to take, to close your skill gaps.

 Did you make a mistake, or want to take the assessment again?
 You get one free Skill IQ do-over, and you can also earn retakes by watching more courses.
 Here’s how.

 Each Skills video course details page has tools to help you succeed.

 You can begin each course by clicking the orange Start Course button.
 Below that button, you’ll find some of these extra learning aids:

 - A clickable transcript of the course

-Note: While many Pluralsight courses have transcripts, some do not.
+Note: While many video courses have transcripts, some do not.
 We are adding transcripts to courses every week.

 - Exercise files to download.
 For some courses, this is a .PDF of the course slides; other course exercise files allow you to code along with the author.